-You will be assigned provisional status if you meet the general admission requirements but are in one of the following categories:
+You will be assigned provisional status if you meet the general admission requirements but one of the following conditions applies:

-- You had a GPA lower than 2.0 at the last institution that you attended within the last two years - You were on academic probation for poor academic performance at the last institution that you attended within the last two years - You were dismissed for poor academic performance from the last institution that you attended within the last two years - You are currently a high school student who qualifies for concurrent enrollment.
-(See p.
-194 for additional information about qualifying for concurrent enrollment.)
+- You had a GPA lower than 2.0 at the last institution that you attended within the last two years - You were on academic probation for poor academic performance at the last institution that you attended within the last two years - You were dismissed for poor academic performance from the last institution that you attended within the last two years - You are currently a high school student who qualifies for concurrent enrollment (See p.
+197 for additional information about qualifying for concurrent enrollment.)